khasij3/nav_marker/README.md

 ```

 ## Todo-list
-- [ ] Enhance the precision of the direction arrows.
-- [ ] Add support for map rotation in flutter_map.
 - [ ] Develop a version that supports Google Maps.
 - [ ] Develop a version that supports integration with other packages.

+## Big Thanks to [Bryan Cancel](https://github.com/b-cancel) for
+- Adding support for map rotation in flutter_map.
+- Enhancing the precision of the direction arrows.